Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Against the Packers, Williams' 25 rushing yards in his lone career matchup are 18.5 fewer than his over/under in Sunday's game.
+- Williams put up 25 rushing yards in his lone career matchup against the Packers, 18.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that outing against the Packers.
+- Williams did not have a touchdown run in that game against the Packers.

-- The Packers give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.
+- The Packers have the NFL's 13th-ranked defense against the run, surrendering 109.8 yards per game.

-- The Packers have conceded 12 rushing touchdowns, seventh in the league.
+- The Lions are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).

 Recent Performances